kdvolder/jsoo_tut/README.md

 Now, when you hover over that expression, Vscode / Ocaml Platform can tell you its type is `(Html.window Js.t, Html.event Js.t) Dom.event_listener Js.prop`.
-Start reading it from the end... and you can tell that its a 'JavaScript property' so this means its something you can either read or assign a value to.
+Start reading it from the end... and you can tell that its a 'JavaScript property' (`...
+Js.prop`) so this means its something you can either read or assign a value to.
 But what value to assing to it?
 Conceptually we just want to assign our `on_load` function, but that doesn't work because it is not the right type of thing (for one its not a "JavaScript World" type of thing, its an "Ocaml world" type of thing).